Pharmaceutical Collection

 Security of data

-Authorised members of the Ministry of Health and DHBs have access to the Pharmceutical Collection for analytical purposes, via Business Objects and the secure Health Information Network.
+Authorised members of the Ministry of Health and DHBs have access to the Pharmaceutical Collection for analytical purposes, via Business Objects and the secure Health Information Network.
 Business Objects contains a subset of the data described in the Data Dictionary.

 Privacy issues

-The Ministry of Health is required to ensure that the release of information recognises any legislation related to the privacy of health information, in particular the Official Information Act 1982, the Privacy Act 1993 and the Health Information Privacy Code 1994.
+The Ministry of Health is required to ensure that the release of information recognises any legislation related to the privacy of health information, in particular the Official Information Act 1982, the Privacy Act 2020 and the Health Information Privacy Code 2020.

 Information available to the general public is of a statistical and non-identifiable nature.
 Researchers requiring identifiable data will usually need approval from an Ethics Committee.